Wednesday, April 30, 2008

 Ryoriya Sangokushi, Robertson Quay

-This place (30 Robertson Quay, #01-03 Riverside View, tel: 6238 8962) which I've happened by from time to time, from what I've been told is suppose to be Taiwanese and Japanese.
-I'm not sure which is suppose to come first, but the restaurant serves bottled beer from both countries and the food leans towards being very much Chinese styled while a large number of the clientele is actually Japanese.
-I suppose that there is an element of Okinawan influence in the food here since the Okinawa Prefecture extends all the way to Taiwan and the food that hails from that region does appear noticeably, very much like Chinese food.
+I've walked past Ryoriya Sangokushi (30 Robertson Quay, #01-03 Riverside View, tel: 6238 8962) from time to time.
+Was told their food was a mixture of Taiwanese and Japanese.
+I'm not sure which was suppose to come first.
+There's bottled beer from both countries and the food was very much Chinese styled while a large number of the clientele were Japanese.
+I'm guessing that there was an element of Okinawan influence in the food as the Okinawa Prefecture extends all the way to Taiwan and the food that hails from that region is very much similar to Chinese food.

-The menu items at this place ranges from really affordable ($3 braised meat rice) to a brow raising pricey ($35 for fried oysters).
-I'm not sure I have the logic behind the prices figured out here.
-The food is pretty enjoyable to the point that I'm quite positive I'll be back again someday.
+The menu item ranges from really affordable ($3 braised meat rice) to a brow raising pricey ($35 for fried oysters).
+I'm not sure I have the prices figured out here.
+Food was pretty enjoyable.
+Would like to come back again another time.

 fried rice